Danny Granville

 Daniel Patrick Granville (born 19 January 1975) is an English football coach and former footballer, who is an academy coach for Premier League side Arsenal.

 As a player he was a left back who played in the Premier League for Chelsea, Leeds United, Manchester City and Crystal Palace.
 He also played in the Football League for Cambridge United, Norwich City, Colchester United and Leyton Orient before retiring with non-league side Hemel Hempstead Town.
 He was capped four times by England U21.
 Since retiring he has coached football in schools as a PE Teacher and has worked with Arsenal as an academy coach.

 Club career

 Cambridge United

 Granville began his career with Cambridge United, playing 99 games and attracting a number of top clubs.

 Chelsea

 Granville moved to Chelsea in 1997 for a fee of £300,000, but lost his place in the Chelsea side when Graeme Le Saux was re-signed from Blackburn Rovers.
 Arguably the highlight of his career occurred during his time at Chelsea, playing in the winning side in the 1998 UEFA Cup Winners' Cup triumph over VfB Stuttgart.
 It was earlier in that campaign that Granville scored his only Chelsea goal, against Slovan Bratislava.

 Leeds United

 He was signed by Leeds United in the summer of 1998 for £1,600,000.
+He made his debut when coming on as a substitute in a UEFA Cup tie against Marítimo, and then went onto score his penalty in the shootout as Leeds eventually won the tie.
+However Granville made only 14 appearances for Leeds in all competitions, and was sent off on his first start against Nottingham Forest.